Technical and Professional Studies Departments

-A University of Arkansas - Pulaski Technical College representative (Financial Aid) will be able to provide you with more information concerning rehab programs.
+A representative from our Office of Student Financial Aid will be able to provide you with more information concerning rehab programs.

-Tuition assistance is accepted, you will have to submit your approved tuition assistance form from your unit to the University of Arkansas - Pulaski Technical College Business Office prior to beginning of class.
+Tuition assistance is accepted, you will have to submit your approved tuition assistance form from your unit to our Office of Student Accounts prior to beginning of class.

 The FAA can give credit to individuals who qualified as powerplant technicians (jet engine) or crew chief/plane captains.
-If you have any questions concerning your status, please call the Aerospace Technology Center at (501) 835-5420.
+If you have any questions concerning your status, please call us at (501) 835-5420.
 The FAA bases their certification on your AFSC/MOS and years of experience.
 An interview with the FAA is required.

 If students provide documentation that they have received more instruction and are qualified in a specific subject area, the Aerospace Technology Center can provide students the opportunity of testing out of a subject.
 For example, if a student is a certified welder they would be allowed to test out of the welding subject offered by the Aerospace Technology Center.

-The Aerospace Technology Center will assist students in every way to complete there A & P certification requirements.
-Students’ only delay may be waiting for needed subjects to be offered.
+The Aerospace Technology Center will assist students in every way to complete there airframe and powerplant certification requirements.
+Student's only delay may be waiting for needed subjects to be offered.

 No, the FAA regulation mentions three ways to meet the A&P certification requirements: 1) Work in the civilian industry under the supervision of a licensed A & P mechanic, documenting all training for a period of 18 months for each rating (Airframe or Powerplant).
 2) Military experience in an FAA approved field, or 3) Attend an FAA approved technical school such University of Arkansas - Pulaski Technical College.

-No, once a student receives a course completion certificate for either Powerplant or Airframe students are eligible to take the federal exam(s).
-PTC Aerospace is affiliated with CATS testing, an FAA authorized testing center for the written tests.
+No, once a student receives a course completion certificate for either powerplant or airframe students are eligible to take the federal exam(s).
+UA-PTC Aerospace is affiliated with CATS testing, an FAA authorized testing center for the written tests.
 We also have affiliated Designated Mechanics Examiners (DMEs) who are authorized by the FAA to give the Oral and Practical Exams and, once you have passed all exams, issue the A & P certificate.

 Yes, the cost of the federal written exams and oral/practical exams are included in the tuition costs.